Java: Float Vs Double | What’s the Difference?

 }

-2. Now, one float object will be declared using the above-mentioned class.
+• Now, one float object will be declared using the above-mentioned class.
 And the double object will be created with the same process.
-To avoid any exceptions or errors that may occur during the conversion process, it is important to convert an object to an integer in Java.
+To avoid any exceptions or errors that may occur during the conversion process, it is important toย convert an object to an integerย in Java.

-3. Now, both the data will be printed which will provide decimal digits that are required for floating point calculation.
+• Now, both the data will be printed which will provide a decimal value that is required for floating point scientific computations.

 Output: